wesleykg/1kp_workflow/README.md

 # Workflow for 1kp Assemblies

+## NOT WORKING WITH NEW BLAST DATABASE VERSION 5

 ## How to Use

 * `make download` will download and decompress assemblies and stats files